What's new at the Institute?

 - Read here about how temperature control matters in vaccine supply chains by the team of the HUMLOG Institute: Ionna Falagara Sigala, Gyöngyi Kovács, Amin Maghsoudi, Wojciech Piotrowicz, Isabell Storsjö and Diego Vega.

 A group of students, who presented a solution to how the indigenous community Wayuu in South America could secure access to safe water for hand washing and hygiene, have won the science competition organised by the HUMLOG Institute at Hanken School of Economics.

-During the month of October, over four hundred students from 16 countries and six continents, worked to identify and frame problems found in supply chains within their local communities.
+During the month of October in 2021, over 400 students from 16 countries and six continents, worked to identify and frame problems found in supply chains within their local communities.
 The competition entries held a high standard and showed exceptional innovation.